shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Blockchain-Based-Skill-Verification-System.md

 }
 ```

-To approve a manager, the function _approve_manager_ will take the employee id as input and verify that the account calling the function has a "company" account type.
-It will then make sure that this employee id is present in the company's "current employees" list and if all this checks out it will give that employee a manager tag by making its _is_manager_ bool true.
+To approve a manager, the function `approve_manager` will take the employee id as input and verify that the account calling the function has a "company" account type.
+It will then make sure that this employee id is present in the company's "current employees" list.
+If these checks pass, it will give that employee a manager tag by setting its `is_manager` boolean to true.

 ```solidity
 function approve_manager(uint256 employee_id) public {